-Leaders need to not only create change management plans, but they also need to consistently review and update the plans according to real-time data and the status of the change efforts.
-Their own experiences changing the conversation, influencing others and prioritizing work will inform current and future plans.
-Managed Change doesn't end when the project is complete – the work of leaders continues until results are consistently achieved.
+Leaders need to create strategies for improvement to meet the objectives of their business.
+They need to consistently review and update the strategies being implemented according to real-time data and the status of the change efforts.
+Their own experiences, changing the conversation, influencing others and prioritizing work will inform current and future plans.
+Managed Change doesn't end when a solution is implemented – the work of leaders continues until desired results are consistently achieved.

-Our team of change management experts and practitioners have tested the model around the world in sectors including:
+Our team of change management experts and consultants have tested the model around the world in sectors including:

 For leaders and change practitioners, this means access to a proven change management model and confidence that you're on the forefront of change innovation.

 The model and methodology support everything from enterprise-wide transformations to more modest initiatives.
-As a change leader, you can use Managed Change to confidently navigate the steps required for a successful change.
+Organizations of any size can use Managed Change to confidently navigate the steps required for a successful change.

-Managed Change is narrow in focus: it is the global standard for reaching a desired state.
-But considering that there are desired states in everything from small projects to strategic ambitions, it is broad in application.
+Managed Change is narrow in focus: it is the global standard for driving the acceptance and adoption of the change.
+But considering that change is prevalent in everything from small projects to strategic ambitions, it is broad in application.

 Managed Change is a complement to how you are already working.
 As an open architecture model, Managed Change will work within the tools and project styles you are used to – Agile, Lean, 6 Sigma and more.